The S.U. Carburetter

 INDUCTION MANIFOLD DESIGN

-Very similar results can be obtained by the use of one choke serving two cylinders, but in this type of installation the major effective ramming must be carried out in the induction pipe between the carburetter and the ports.
+Similar results are possible with one choke serving two cylinders, but then the effective ramming must be achieved in the induction pipe between the carburettor and the ports.

 tech

-Where possible the two cylinders served by anyone carburetter should have equally spaced firing impulses.
-Whilst this arrangement may be possible on four cylinder engines it is extremely difficult to achieve with six cylinders.
-Fortunately excellent results are obtainable even when the firing impulses are uneven.
+Ideally, the two cylinders served by one carburettor should have equally spaced firing impulses.
+While this is possible on four-cylinder engines, it is extremely difficult with six-cylinder engines.
+Fortunately, excellent results are achievable even with uneven firing impulses.

-Some slight advantages may be obtained by the use of air trumpets on the air intake side of the carburetters, and these are particularly helpful in collecting blowback.
-This will prevent wastage of fuel, and possibly bad distribution due to blowback being consumed by adjacent carburetters.
-This type of installation is found to give excellent distribution, but the necessary length of induction passage is often difficult to accommodate, particularly on six cylinder engines.
+Some advantages may be gained by using air trumpets on the air intake side of the carburettors, which help collect blowback and prevent fuel wastage or poor distribution caused by blowback being drawn into adjacent carburettors.
+This setup provides excellent distribution, though the necessary length of induction passage may be difficult to accommodate—especially on six-cylinder engines.

-Induction systems employing two carburetters give good breathing characteristics and distribution, without the use of excessive heat.
-Some effective ramming is possible by extending the individual induction passages between the main gallery of the induction pipe and the ports.
-Sufficient heat must be applied to the main gallery to ensure that fuel separation does not occur before the fuel/air mixture enters the individual passageways leading to the ports.
+Induction systems employing two carburettors can offer good breathing and distribution without excessive heat.
+Effective ramming is possible by extending the individual induction passages between the main gallery of the induction pipe and the ports.
+Sufficient heat must be applied to the main gallery to ensure that fuel separation does not occur before the fuel/air mixture reaches the individual passageways.

-Four cylinder induction pipe design problems are similar, although the likelihood of poor distribution when using a single carburetter is less.
+Four-cylinder induction pipe design issues are similar, though the likelihood of poor distribution with a single carburettor is lower.

 tech

-Regardless of the number of cylinders it is evident that high performance induction systems are more readily adaptable to engines employing one port to each cylinder.
-Siamese ports obviously rule out any possibility of individual port ramming; they introduce the likelihood of one cylinder robbing its neighbour and in consequence make for imperfect distribution.
-Three Siamese ports on a six cylinder engine make it impossible to use twin carburetters, since there is no way of arranging for a balance pipe restriction.
+Regardless of the number of cylinders, high-performance induction systems are more readily adapted to engines with one port per cylinder.
+Siamese ports preclude individual port ramming, increasing the likelihood of one cylinder "robbing" its neighbor and causing uneven distribution.
+With three siamese ports on a six-cylinder engine, twin carburettor installation is impossible due to the inability to incorporate a balance pipe restriction.

 ACKNOWLEDGEMENTS

 The author would like to thank the S.U.
 Carburetter Co.
-Ltd for permission to publish this paper, and to acknowledge the help given by his colleagues during its preparation.
+Ltd for permission to publish this paper, and to acknowledge the assistance of his colleagues during its preparation.